10 Things I Have Learned From Two Years Of Slow-Traveling The World Full-time

 Home Exchanging: A Great Way to See the World

-Since 2013, we have exchanged our Arlington, VA home 8* times (with several more planned exchanges foiled by the pandemic).
+Since 2013, we have exchanged our Arlington, VA home 10 times (excluding several planned exchanges foiled by the pandemic).
 We exchanged with families in Paris, Barcelona, Montreal, and Iceland, to name a few.
 With the world opening back up, this is a good time to share what is great about a home exchange experience.

 What is a Home Exchange?